Mr Roger Hackney

+I am a consultant orthopaedic surgeon specialising in upper limb surgery and sports surgery.
 I trained in orthopaedics in the Royal Air Force and the National Health Service with higher training posts in the Royal London Hospital and Nottingham, where I was shoulder fellow to Professor Wallace.
-As a consultant I served a further 5 years in the RAF at Halton and RN Haslar hospitals.
+As a consultant I served a further five years in the RAF at Halton and RN Haslar hospitals.
 I had experience of military surgery in Northern Ireland, Bosnia and Kosovo.
 On leaving the RAF I was appointed to the Leeds Teaching Hospitals as an upper limb surgeon in 1999.
-My subspecialty is in upper limb surgery and sports trauma

 My weekly timetable includes one private operating list a week plus some weekends and three in the NHS.
 This translates to nearly 600 procedures a year.